tsega19/KF-AlphaCare-Insurance-Analytics/README.md

 - **Insurance Plans:** Premium amounts, claims, coverage type, etc.

 Ensure you have the dataset in the correct format before running the scripts or launching the dashboard.
+## Scripts

+The following scripts are included in this project:

+- `EDA.py`: Contains functions for performing exploratory data analysis.
+- `load_data.py`: Includes functions for loading and preprocessing data.
+- `dashboard.py`: Implements the Streamlit dashboard for interactive analysis.
+- `model.py`: Contains functions for data preparation, model building, evaluation, and feature importance analysis.
+- `hypothesis_test.ipynb`: Jupyter notebook for performing hypothesis testing on the data.